cybertrol-engineering/CE.PalletWorks.Documentation/docs/configuration.md

 ### EnableMultipleActiveOrders

 When this switch is enabled, multiple Orders can be started simultaneously on each production line.
-In order for this feature to work, Product Ids must be sent through the PLC so that PalletWorks knows which Order to associated newly created Items to.
+For this feature to work, Product Ids must be sent through the PLC so that PalletWorks knows which Order to associated newly created Items to.
 The default is to set this option as False, thereby allowing only one active Order at a time on each Production Line.

 ### EnableAutoOrderSwitching